ReactiveMongo/reactivemongo-site/index.md

 Like for `BSONDocumentWriter[T]`, there is a default reader for `BSONDocument` in the package `reactivemongo.bson`.

-When a query matches too much documents, MongoDB sends just a part of them and creates a Cursor in order to get the next documents.
+When a query matches too much documents, MongoDB sends just a part of them and creates a cursor in order to get the next documents.
 The problem is, how to handle it in a non-blocking, asynchronous, yet elegant way?

-Obviously ReactiveMongo's cursor provides helpful methods to build a collection (like a list) from it, so we could write:
+Obviously ReactiveMongo's `Cursor` provides helpful methods to build a collection (like a `List`) from it, so we can write:

 {% highlight scala %}
+import scala.concurrent.Future
+import scala.concurrent.ExecutionContext.Implicits.global

+import reactivemongo.bson.BSONDocument
+import reactivemongo.api.collections.bson.BSONCollection

+def print(collection: BSONCollection) = {
+  val query = BSONDocument("foo" -> "bar")
   val cursor = collection.find(query).cursor[BSONDocument]
   val futureList: Future[List[BSONDocument]] = cursor.collect[List]()

   futureList.map { list =>
     println("ok, got the list: " + list)
   }
+}
 {% endhighlight %}

 As always, this is perfectly non-blocking... but what if we want to process the returned documents on the fly, without creating a potentially huge list in memory?

-That's where the Enumerator/Iteratee pattern (or immutable Producer/Consumer pattern) comes to the rescue!
+That's where the [streaming API](releases/0.11.0/documentation/tutorial/consume-streams.html) comes to the rescue!

 Let's consider the following statement:

 {% highlight scala %}
 cursor.enumerate().apply(Iteratee.foreach { doc =>
-  println("found document: " + BSONDocument.pretty(doc))
-})
+  println(s"found document: ${BSONDocument pretty doc}") })
 {% endhighlight %}